kuzzleio/documentation-old/src/plugins-reference/protocols/index.md

 }
 ```

-The example above will be set the configuration for the [Kuzzle Backend MQTT protocol](https://github.com/kuzzleio/protocol-mqtt);
+The example above will be set the configuration for the [MQTT protocol](https://github.com/kuzzleio/protocol-mqtt);

 ---